UTS-CASLab/autonoml/README.md

 # autonoml
- A framework for continous automated machine learning.
+ A framework for continuous automated machine learning.

  Notes:
  - Function ainput from aioconsole does not work with Spyder (iPython).